jda0/workshops/_challenges/1-led.md

     4. Now try changing the size of the delays - what do you think will happen if the delays are 2000 milliseconds instead of 1000?
 Upload the code to see!

+    ##### Troubleshooting

+    {: .spoiler data-spoiler-text="<em class="hidden-print">Click to show</em>"}
+    - If you see a long error in Arduino IDE about stuff being missing or undeclared, double check the board in the Tools menu and that **esp8266** is installed in **Boards Manager**.

+    - If you see `espcomm_sync failed`, your computer and board are struggling to talk to each other - try a different USB port, restarting your computer or asking a helper, who may replace your board.

+    - If you receive an error _Please specify 'upload_port' for environment or use global '--upload-port' option_, your hedgehog has not been recognised: try unplugging it and plugging it back in (using a different USB port if you can).

+    - PlatformIO might get confused on some Windows laptops (like versions of the Lenovo Thinkpad X1), and auto-detect your Hedgehog on the wrong COM port.
+To fix this, open Device Manager and look for **USB-SERIAL CH340 (COM*x*)** under **Ports (COM & LPT)** (_x_ can be any number).
+Add a line to `platformio.ini` that reads
+      `upload_port = COMx` (where _x_ is the number you saw).

+    - If you see an error when you try to upload your code that reads "_You are not logged in.
+Please log in to PIO Account..._", double check you tapped the upload icon
+      <i class="arduino-upload"></i> and not the "_PlatformIO: Upload to remote device_" icon next to it.

 5.  #### Morse Code
     Now you know how to change the speed of flashing of your LED, let's use that